tianrunw/systematic_equities/README.md

-# Systematic Exposure to Equity Securities - Regression Analysis in Securities Pricing
+# Regression Analysis in Securities Pricing